waweru-sdf/Phase-2-week-2/README.md

 FELIX WAWERU

 ## Description
 Smart Goal Planner is a React-based application that allows users to set, track, deposit towards, and manage personal goals with deadlines and savings targets.
-It provides full CRUD functionality using a local JSON server.
+It provides CRUD functionality using Render.

 ##  Setup Instructions